J3rryBl4nks/PasswordCrackingMethodology/README.md

 Then Top2Billion with rules.

 Then take all the cracked passwords from the potfile and run them through proprietary in house tools (To be released to the public soon).

+When time permits, an incrementing brute force: hashcat -m WHATEVER hashes.txt -a 3 ?a?a?a?a?a?a?a?a --increment

+At that point I then start re-running from the top with additional rules in this order:

+best64 + OneRule
+best64 + H0bRules
+best64 + dive

+Then start switching rule order and adding in toggles and leetspeak.